Xeronaus/Cedaruke/README.md

 # Explanation

 # Download
-There's 3 ways to do it.
+There's 3 ways to download it.
 You can do any of the following:
 - Download it on the mod browser (Unavailable currently)
 - Download it from GitHub
 - Download it manually